justinmeiners/efficient-programming-with-components/14_binary_search.md

 Dividing numbers is easier so we will start with a counted range, instead of bounded.

     template<typename I, typename N, typename P>
-    // I is InputIterator
+    // I is ForwardIterator
-    // P is unary predicate
+    // P is UnaryPredicate
     // N is integral type
     // value_type of I == argument_type of P
     inline